Gamme Domaine de Papolle :

 Except vintages, these mentions are always referring to the age of the youngest eau de vie in the blend.

 In this way, the « Hors d’Âge » is a blend of 1 or several eau de vie among which the youngest is aged at least 10 years in oak barrel.
-Our Hors d’Age has an average of 12 years, for instance.
+Our Hors d’Age

 It is the same for the Armagnacs that are presenting under age mentions.